Tomcariello/RPS-Multiplayer/README.md

 	In trashtalker, insert lines breaks.
 (This is trivial if I replace the textarea element with a standard div).

+9/21/2016
+If player 1 is already assigned when the player 2 page loads it is not aware of player one.
+On disconnect, clear all variables from firebase DB (Thanks Dan)

+9/23/2016
+Got the game fully working

 To Do List
-If player 1 is already assigned when the player 2 page loads it is not aware of player one.
-On disconnect, clear all variables from firebase DB

-synch chat window
+fix/sync chat window across sessions
+Figure out why there is a checking loop going on pepetually